Xetibo/ReSet-Doc/sections/appendix/user_tests.typ

 #lsp_placate()

 #subsection("User Testing")
-In this section the ReSet user testing for the exemplary plugins is discussed.
+In this section, the ReSet user testing for the exemplary plugins is discussed.

 #subsubsection("Monitor Plugin Tests")
 #test(